Supplying to Sydney Water

 • the terms and conditions as per the contractual agreement

-• the terms and conditions as listed on our website and in the PO, when a contract does not exist
+• our purchase order terms and conditions and in the PO when a contract does not exist

-• confirmation that goods and/or services have been delivered/provided in accordance with a valid contract or PO
+• confirmation that goods and/or services have been delivered or provided in accordance with a valid contract or PO

-Use this guide to ensure uninterrupted access to your Ariba account.
+To ensure uninterrupted access to your Ariba account use our transferring account administrator rights guide.
 Proper handing over of Ariba administration duties for suppliers is imperative.
 Your ability to access Sydney Water sourcing opportunities and manage POs is dependent on a stable connection between our Ariba account and your Ariba account.

 Check our responses to the most common questions asked by suppliers.